top of page

 Q: What's taken into consideration when examining the likelihood that a criminal charge would result in its conviction?

-DON'T SETTLE for generic answers...
+DON'T SETTLE for GENERAL answers...

 LAW OFFICE OF BARNET G. LEVINE